【2023】How to get Permanent Residence in Japan

 （４）You need a GUARANTOR

-You need a guarantor (身元保証人) when you apply your Permanent Residence for the Japanese Immigration Bureau.
-Only Japanese national people or “Permanent Resident Status in Japan” are available.
-Only those with a stable income and who have paid their tax obligations can be a guarantor for permanent residence applications.
-In other words, a person who is unemployed or has not legally declared personal income is ineligible.
+You need a guarantor (身元保証人) for PR application.
+Only Japanese national and “PR Status people” living in Japan are available.
+Only those must have stable income and paid their tax legally.
+In other words, Guarantors who are unemployed or do not have sufficient income will be ineligible.

 [Responsibilities of guarantor]

 The guarantor’s guarantee consists of three parts: 1) payment for accommodation expenses, 2) payment for return expenses, and 3) legal compliance of the applicant.The guarantor under the immigration law is morally responsible and has no legal responsibility.In other words, there is no legal obligation to pay the applicant’s stay and return expenses, and he is not responsible for overseeing any violations of the applicant.

 However, a guarantor that has failed to fulfill its moral obligations to the applicant will no longer be able to become an guarantor for another PR application.

 （For your reference：How to ask for a guarantor ）

 The requirements for obtaining PR are eased for the spouse and children of Japanese nationals or PR status residents, as described below.